j-mitchel/scITD-Analysis/README.md

 ```

 When data is loaded in each analysis script, we indicate from which preprocessing
 script the processed data was derived from.
-You will need to download the data from its
+You will need to download the data from the
-indicated sources and run the preprocessing scripts to get the objects used in the main
+source indicated in the respective preprocessing script sources and run the script.
-analyses.
 Every plot from the paper is labeled in the script where it is produced.